ForgingAntiquity/forgingantiquity.github.io/conference.md

 <a name="Programme"/>
 #### Programme
 The conference will run from 3.00–5.30 pm on Friday 13th, with a reception to follow the keynote lecture by John Melville Jones on Friday afternoon, and 10.00–3.30 pm on Saturday 14th of October.
+All sessions will be held in the Museum of Ancient Cultures seminar room on the third floor of building X5B (room 321) at Macquarie University.

+######Friday 13th October

+3:00–3:15 Welcome

+3:15–3:45 Margie Borscke, (Title TBA)

+3:45–4.15 Afternoon Tea

+4:15–5:15 Keynote Lecture: John Melville-Jones, ‘Forgeries or not forgeries?
+A range of situations’

+5:15–6:30 Reception

+######Saturday 14th October

+10:00–10:35 Heather Greybehl, ‘Deception or Flattery: Imitations, Skeuomorphs, and Forgeries of Objects in the Classical and Hellenistic Greek World’

+10.35–11.10 Ken Sheedy, ‘Minting official “fakes” or the logic of plated coins’

+11.10–11.30 Morning tea

+11.30–12.05 Malcolm Choat, ‘How do we edit a forged papyrus?
+Problems and prospects’

+12.05–1.00 Årstein Justnes, ‘Authenticating Forgeries 101: The Post-2002 Dead Sea Scrolls-like Fragments’

+1.00–2.00 Lunch (provided)

+2.00-2.35 Maree Clegg, ‘Eighteenth-Century Restoration of Ancient Marbles:  Questions of Authenticity in the Collections of Charles Townley and the Marquis of Lansdowne’

+2.35–3.10 Clementine Vanderkwast, ‘The Conspiracy of Art: Louis Vuitton and Jeff Koons’

+3.10–3.30 Rachel Yuen-Collingridge, ‘Fabricating Authenticity: Reflections on the theme’

+3.40–4.00 Afternoon tea and close

 [Back to top](/conference#quicklinks)